dustywhite7/Econ8310/SlidesCode/4 - VAR.md

 - **REMEMBER: We need ALL stationary variables**
 	- `st.adfuller` is the test to use on each variable
-- We also need the terminal values of each variable PRIOR to differencing (you'll see why later)
+- We also need the terminal values of each variable PRIOR to differencing to reconstruct the original time series

 ---

-### Implementing a VAR Model
+# Implementing a VAR Model

 ```python
 model = VAR(varData) # define the model and data